 Symptoms of Dilaudid withdrawal typically begin within 4-8 hours after last use and may include:

 - Muscle spasms, aches, and pains

 - Suicidal ideation

 - Cognitive issues

 There will be quite a bit of individual variability in the specific symptoms and timeline associated with any single case of withdrawal from Dilaudid.
 A number of different interacting variables can affect this process, including how much of the drug an individual typically took, how long they took it, the manner in which they took it (drugs that are injected or snorted typically produce more severe and longer withdrawal symptoms), individual differences in metabolism, and numerous other factors.

 What is Dilaudid?

-Dilaudid (hydromorphone hydrochloride) is a full opioid agonist that operates similarly to heroin and morphine, but it is many times more potent than those drugs.
+Dilaudid (hydromorphone hydrochloride) is a full opioid agonist narcotic drug that is used to treat moderate to severe pain.
+Dilaudid operates similarly to heroin and morphine, but it is many times more potent than those drugs.